-Revisions-Changes in this publication since the last revision are indicated by a black line alongside the text.
+Revisions-Text changes are indicated by a black line alongside the text.

-Woodward reserves the right to update any portion of this publication at any time.
-Information provided by Woodward is believed to be correct and reliable.
-However, no responsibility is assumed by Woodward unless otherwise expressly undertaken.
+Woodward Governor Company reserves the right to update any portion of this publication at any time.
+Information provided by Woodward Governor Company is believed to be correct and reliable.
+However, no responsibility is assumed by Woodward Governor Company unless otherwise expressly undertaken. © Woodward 2010